rust-lang/this-week-in-rust/draft/2018-10-16-this-week-in-rust.md

 * [Rust Web Survey from from Networking Services WG](https://docs.google.com/forms/d/e/1FAIpQLSf9KCUs-8G87pHB08lM8-iXcDSY_VttOI0PvkKseHaZseCGGA/viewform).
 * [The imag project calls for contributors](https://imag-pim.org/blog/2018/10/10/call-for-participation-1/).
 * [macro_railroad: Update the parser for syn-0.15](https://github.com/lukaslueg/macro_railroad/issues/17). macro_railroad is a library to generate syntax diagrams for Rust macros.
+* [Alpine Linux is looking for help with porting Rust to non-x86 architectures](https://lists.alpinelinux.org/alpine-devel/6295.html); otherwise, numerous packages including Firefox, AbiWord, Emacs, GIMP, graphviz, imagemagick, VLC, are going to disappear from those.

 If you are a Rust project owner and are looking for contributors, please submit tasks [here][guidelines].